1998 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth)

 Business strike Close AM pennies also command substantial prices, with an MS69 Red example reaching $2,220, while Wide AM varieties in MS67 grades have sold for $725–$940.
 Even lower-graded proof examples maintain strong values, with PR60–PR68 Close AM specimens ranging from $423 to $1,265.
 These impressive prices for relatively recent coins prove that valuable pennies aren’t limited to early dates or major errors.

-The US Mint first issued Lincoln pennies in 1909 to commemorate Abraham Lincoln’s 100th birthday.
-These original “Wheat cents” were replaced in 1959 with the Lincoln Memorial reverse, designed by Frank Gasparro, to honor Lincoln’s 150th birthday.
+The US Mint first issued Lincoln pennies in 1909 to commemorate Abraham Lincoln’s 100th birthday, with the original design created by sculptor Victor David Brenner.
+These original “Wheat cents” featured two stalks of wheat on the reverse, which were replaced on February 12, 1959 with the Lincoln Memorial design — a date chosen to honor Lincoln’s 150th sesquicentennial.

 Cents minted in 1998 still belonged to this Memorial design series, which lasted until 2008 before the 2009 Bicentennial pennies introduced four new reverse designs celebrating different stages of Lincoln’s life.
+This makes the 1998 penny part of a proud 50-year numismatic tradition.

 Also Read: Top 100 Rarest Pennies Worth Money (1787 – Present)